 We have a few suggestions for alternate participation for students, depending on the limitations in which you find yourself.
 These are just a starting place:

-Invite students to draw a picture of a situation involving the prompt.
+When starting the prompt, invite students to draw a picture of the situation.
 This works for all ages.
 Regardless of whether students wish to hold up their pictures for others to see, they can each share a comment about their reflection on the prompt or what they learned through the drawing.

 Having students journal is a great option.
 As with drawing, you can give them the option of sharing a reflection about their writing or what they learned.